PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 ![2D voxel terrain unoptimized](/Resources/assets/2D_voxel_terrain_unoptimized.png)

 You may notice the inefficiency here.
-The side of a voxel that is not visible is still being gerneated and rendered.
+The side of a voxel that is not visible is still being generated and rendered.
 This leads to horrible performance in a large world.
 To fix this we can generate the individual sides of a voxel separately and then check if the voxel has a neighbor, if it does then we just don't generate that side.

 ![2D voxel terrain optimized](/Resources/assets/2D_voxel_terrain_optimized.png)